Top 14 Things to Do in Reykjavik

 What are some popular shopping destinations in Reykjavik?

 Popular shopping destinations in downtown Reykjavik include the Laugavegur shopping street, the Skolavordustigur shopping street, and Kolaportid Flea Market, which is open on weekends.
-Kringlan, Iceland's largest shopping mall, is a 9-minute drive from downtown Reykjavik.
+Kringlan, Reykjavik's largest shopping mall, is a 9-minute drive from the downtown area.

 Is it possible to take a tour of Reykjavik on foot?